rationalintelligence/crb/crates/crb/README.md

 - The `async_trait` macro is used but not explicitly shown, as exported traits with asynchronous methods are expected in the future.
 - `anyhow::Result` is used instead of the standard `Result` for simplicity.
 - Agent context is not specified, as it is always `AgentSession` in these cases.
-- The output type `Output` is omitted, as it is always `()` here and may become a default in the future.

 The examples demonstrate various combinations of states and modes, but in reality, there are many more possibilities, allowing for any sequence or combination.